katmfoo/yolo-fe/README.md

 yolo-fe datasets
 ```

-The datasets subcommand be ran to view the datasets within the datasets/ directory.
+The datasets subcommand can be ran to view the datasets within the datasets/ directory.
 After setting up yolo with the setup subcommand, a datasets/ directory should be created in the root of the repository and loaded with the desired image datasets.
 An image dataset is simply a folder that contains image files and a corresponding bounds text file for each image with the same name, excluding the file extension.
+The datasets/ directory and its contents are created manually by the user, and are required to perform the remaining subcommands.

 ## Cloud instance used for testing